 Bridge and the idea of one continuous plan After finishing up one content area and preparing to move onto the next one, we are facing a pathway of possibilities.
 Bridging the gap between one lesson and the next, between one unit and the next, even between one situation and another, not only helps keep the students’ … Continue reading On Transitions and Transformations: Covid-19 and the Comeback of Nature

 The World of Work As mentioned in my previous post, during the first month of the school year I took my students on a voyage of self-discovery.
-The whole process of children gaining understanding of their abilities and interests was facilitated by their exploration of the world of work.
-Each one was encouraged to "dive" … Continue reading How Covid-19 fast forwarded us into the future
+With it, I implicitly communicate the importance of learning taking place beyond the boundaries of the classroom and the school building.
+In our attempt to let students take … Continue reading How Covid-19 fast forwarded us into the future

 Christmas Puzzle Our year culminated with a garland of fun Christmas activities.
 Even in Japan, Christmas is filled with excitement and anticipation of the time spent with one's family and friends.
 Building upon this sense of community, for the most part, we worked collaboratively while celebrating our individual strengths and tightening our bonds the way … Continue reading Our Nice, Nice Christmas

 In light of the worldwide importance and acceptance of the English language, it is necessary for a learner of English as a second language to acquire strong communication skills.
 Therefore, it is a challenge for an English language teacher to help students learn to communicate in English within the confines of the classroom.
 In a … Continue reading Take your English language lessons beyond the classroom

 Reading as a Prerequisite to Writing One of the classroom resources I prepared as soon as the kids began to connect visual letter symbols with letter names and sounds were a few sets of magnetic uppercase and lowercase letters.
 On their own, kids enjoyed matching the letters to a picture that has the same initial … Continue reading Building Pre-Writing Skills